 While a work out of the home parent might just book the kids in to a holiday camp for 6 weeks, work at home mums don’t usually feel they can justify it.
 The idea of paying for your child to be looked after by someone else while you’re at home seems some how unreasonable.
 I can assure you it’s not, your work matters just as much as anyone else’s but if your worried about spending out on holiday camps, here are some ideas that work at home mums have the flexibility to embrace.

 If this is your first time being a work at home mum in the holidays, try to work out how much time you’ll need.
+How did you manage when they were toddlers?
+Was nap time enough?
 My aim is to have at least one “session” of childcare arranged for each week plus some weeks where I have more to allow me to get bigger chunks of work done.
 My nearly new sales stop over the summer but I need the weekly sessions because, for my distance learning tutoring, I need to get work returned to learners within a week.
 I then use the longer blocks of time to write content for my blogs and schedule social media.

 If you’re concerned your child won’t be happy going the places on their own, see if their friends mums are interested in sending them along too.
 Even stay at home mums appreciate a break from the endless demands for snacks in the holidays.

 Don’t discount holiday camps (but do get them at a discount price)